 The Asylum Act foresees that care be taken during the asylum procedure of asylum seekers with specific needs, including minors, persons lacking or having limited legal capacity, children separated from their parents or guardians, persons with disabilities, the elderly, pregnant women, single parents with underage children and persons who had been subjected to torture, rape or other forms of grave psychological, physical or sexual violence.
 However, this does not refer to reception conditions, although persons with special needs might receive slightly better accommodation compared to other residents of asylum centres.
 Very often even these ‘improved’ reception conditions are inadequate for such persons.

 Alternative accommodation for children can be provided in social welfare institutions such as the Institute for Education of Children and Youth in Belgrade and the Institute for Education of Youth in Niš, and Children Home “Jovan Jovanović Zmaj” at the Institute for Protection of Infants, Children and Youth in Belgrade, while specialised foster care is also an option.
 Since the end of 2015, unaccompanied children have been accommodated in institutions in Belgrade and Niš.
 These facilities are also used to accommodate nationals of Serbia – primarily underage offenders, and are therefore neither specifically-tailored to the needs of migrants, nor particularly suitable for their housing.
 Regardless, unaccompanied minor asylum seekers in these facilities are kept separately from other groups, and overall reception conditions are considerably better than otherwise available at asylum centres, although a chronic lack of interpreters for various languages spoken by migrants continues to present a considerable challenge to ensuring their proper development and integration.
 However, all the children placed in Belgrade social institutions regularly attend school and most of them speak Serbian language.
-On 19 December 2021, 30 children were accommodated in social welfare institutions in Belgrade and Niš.
-The total official capacity of these two institutions are 74.
+At the end of December 2022, 26 children were accommodated in social welfare institutions in Belgrade and Niš which have total capacity of 74 places.